Sep 26, 2019

 Sensory marketing - how sound and smell in the salon affect your customers' satisfaction.

-Sensory marketing - sound, smell and customer experience
+Sensory marketing - sound, smell and client experience

 Sound, pervasive smell and visual stimuli have a great impact on brand value.
 In beauty salons, spas and other entities in the beauty industry, this is already an everyday occurrence.
-In an increasingly competitive market, where digitalisation is the arena, it is worthwhile to ensure innovative methods of retaining, or acquiring, customers.
+In an increasingly competitive market, where digitalization is the arena, it is worthwhile to ensure innovative methods of retaining, or acquiring, clients.
 For the spa and cosmetics sector, sensory marketing is a particularly interesting solution.

 How does sensory marketing work?

-How does sensory marketing work in the context of customers' senses?
+How does sensory marketing work in the context of clients’ senses?
 It reinforces the brand through channels theoretically not included in the advertising strategy: it is the integration of impressions on several levels.
-This way of influencing audiences was already pointed out in the mid-1970s.
-Philip Kotler - a scientist recognised as a kind of marketing vision guru.
+This way of influencing audiences was already pointed out in the mid-1970s by Philip Kotler – a scientist recognized as a kind of marketing visionary.

 Sensory marketing - methods and types